jamesmacwhite/gedling-borough-council-bin-calendars/USAGE.md

 ## Importing to a calendar

-You can import any calendar as static or subscribe using the iCal URL, an example for the Wednesday G2 bin collection:
+You can import any calendar as static or subscribe using the iCal URL for a dynamic endpoint, an example for the Wednesday G2 bin collection:

 ```
 https://www.gbcbincalendars.co.uk/ical/gedling_borough_council_wednesday_g2_bin_schedule.ics